Professor Trevor M Jones

 ‘The Foundation “Plants for Health” is unique in addressing the importance of traditional medicine as the latter has been instrumental in the emergence of modern medicine as we know it today.
 This foundation is an excellent opportunity to bring to the fore the uniqueness of traditional medicine, like African TM, which has remained untapped and unexplored and whose potential is yet to be discovered’.

-PhD, DSc, President of the Republic of Mauritius, Managing Director of CIDP Research & Innovation (formerly Centre for Phytotherapy Research).
+PhD, DSc, former President of the Republic of Mauritius, Managing Director of CIDP Research & Innovation (formerly Centre for Phytotherapy Research).
 Professor with a personal chair in Organic Chemistry of the University of Mauritius (2001), Dean of the Faculty of Science and Pro–Vice Chancellor (2004–2010).
 Manager at the Mauritius Research Council (1995–1997), Chairperson of the International Council for Scientific Union – Regional Office for Africa (2011–2014).

 Professor Mansukh Wani